 Personal, Social, Health and Economic (PSHE) Education at Fringford C of E Primary is a subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
 Our PHSE curriculum also includes Relationships and Health Education which will become statutory in September 2020.

 - To provide a curriculum that is broadly based and balanced and which meets the needs of all pupils.
+Our PSHE programme of study aims to equip our pupils with the knowledge, understanding, skills and strategies required to become healthy, independent and responsible members of society.

 - To make good provision for personal, social, health and economic education (PSHE) for our children, drawing on good practice.